codeclimate/test-reporter/README.md

 - `-r ID` or  `--id ID` - The reporter identifier to use when reporting coverage information.
 The appropriate value can be found in your Repository Settings page on codeclimate.com.
 Defaults to the value in the `CC_TEST_REPORTER_ID` environment variable.
 The uploader will error if a value is not found.

 - `-e URL` or `--endpoint URL` - The endpoint to upload coverage information to.
 Defaults to the value in the CC_TEST_REPORTER_COVERAGE_ENDPOINT environment variable, or a hard-coded default (currently "https://codeclimate.com/test_reports").

+- `--exit-code $EXIT_CODE` - `$EXIT_CODE` should be the exit code of your test suite process.
+Some CI system expose this as an environment variable; for others, you may need to manually capture `$?` to provide it to `after-build` later.
+Providing this will prevent sending test coverage results for failed tests.

 To sign up for Code Climate, head [here](https://codeclimate.com/quality/pricing/).